Hrishichaudhary/search-platform/README.md

 # Run the FastAPI server
 uvicorn main:app --reload

 2. Frontend
-Note: If your frontend is in a separate folder/repo, update this section accordingly.

-bash
 cd frontend
 npm install
 npm run dev
 Open http://localhost:3000 in your browser.

-Deployment
+3. Deployment

-Frontend: Deploy to Vercel or Netlify
+Frontend: https://search-platform-five.vercel.app/ (deployed on Vercel)

-Backend: Deploy FastAPI on Render, Railway, or your own server.
+Backend: Run FastAPI locally or deploy on Render, Railway, or your own server.

 Milvus: Ensure Milvus is accessible from your backend.

-Sample Queries
+4. Sample Queries
 Query	Doc Type	Expected Output machine learning	Papers	AI/ML research papers Injection molding machine	Patents	Relevant manufacturing patents film	Both	Patents and papers on films
-Screenshots
-Search Page:

-Results Page:

-Approach
+5. Approach

 Data ingestion: Merges and standardizes CSVs for patents and papers, using title + abstract for robust semantic search.

 Vector search: Milvus enables fast, scalable similarity search.

 Clustering: KMeans groups results into meaningful sub-topics.

-Frontend: Vue.js provides a responsive, filterable UI with trend visualization.
+Frontend: Nuxt.js provides a responsive, filterable UI with trend visualization.

-Assumptions, Challenges, and Trade-offs
+6. Assumptions, Challenges, and Trade-offs

 Assumptions: Patent abstracts may be sparse; citation data is often missing for patents.

-Challenges: Ensuring semantic search works with empty patent abstracts (solved by embedding both title and abstract).
+Challenges: Ensuring semantic search works with empty patent abstracts (solved by embedding both title and abstract); troubleshooting deployment and mobile search issues.

 Trade-offs: Citation filtering is only meaningful for papers; it is disabled for patents to avoid user confusion.

-User Experience: Designed for clarity and speed, with clear feedback when filters exclude all results.
+Prioritized rapid deployment and robust desktop experience; mobile search may be inconsistent due to known Nuxt Content issues.l results.

+7. Known Issues
+Mobile Search: Search works reliably on desktop, but may not return results on some mobile browsers due to a known Nuxt Content bug.
+See Nuxt Content issues.

+Backend Deployment: Only the frontend is deployed; backend must be run locally for full functionality.

 Notes
 Uses open-source embedding model: all-MiniLM-L6-v2.

-Can be extended with other models (e.g., OpenAI text-embedding-ada-002) if desired.
+Can be extended with other models (e.g., OpenAI text-embedding-ada-002).

 Designed for maintainability and real-world research utility.

-Running Locally
+8. Running Locally

 Clone the repository and organize as above.

-Follow the Setup instructions.
+Follow the Setup instructions for backend and frontend.

-Contact
+9. Contact:

+mail: Hrishikesh.kr.chaudhary16@gmail.com

 For questions or contributions, please open an issue or pull request on this repository.

 Good luck, and happy searching!